Books Are Tools, Not Magic Spells

 Photo: A 19th-Century Vision of the Year 2000, The Public Domain Review

 Anyone familiar with the realm of education and learning knows that this concept is simply not true.
 Do some people truly learn and absorb knowledge this way?
 Yes, but they are in the minority.
-The vast majority of us — regardless of age — are able to grasp insights only by actively engaging with the information.
+The vast majority of us—regardless of age—can only grasp insights by actively engaging with the information.

-This is why my years of profuse reading and consuming information did very little to actually change my life.
+This is why my years of extensive reading and consuming information had very little impact on actually changing my life.

 It’s true that I consistently recommend and send books to my clients.
 But those books certainly don’t possess any magical powers!
 They work because my clients commit to actively involving themselves with the book’s content through:

-2. Testing the concepts through actions (not just talking and thinking about them).
+- Testing the concepts through experimental actions (not just talking and thinking about them).

 So, the next time you want to pick up a book, first ask yourself, “Am I willing to make the time, put in the effort, and do the work to truly absorb the knowledge in this book so that it makes a difference in my life?”